ciar4n/bonsai-docs/content/_index.md

 To assign a utility to a set screensize breakpoint simply prepend with a `-` followed by the breakpoint shorthand name.
 Media queries by default use a mobile-first approach, which as it sounds is designing for the smallest screen and working your way up.

-Consider the following example where `--d` is the Bedrock utility for the `display` CSS property.
+Consider the following example where `--d` is the Bonsai utility for the `display` CSS property.

 {{< highlight html "linenos=false" >}}
 /* Button is `disply:block` by default. `display:none` from medium size screens up. */